-It can be noted the sum of the $\Delta E{ii}$ 's sum up to the total gain in market shares for a country:
+It can be noted the sum of the $\Delta E{ij}$ 's sum up to the total gain in market shares for a country:

-$$\Delta x_j = \sum_i \Delta E{ij} = \sum_i (\Delta x{ij} y{ij}^t + \Delta y{ij} x{ij}^{t-1}).$$ (5)
+$$\Delta x_j = \sum_i \Delta E{ij} = \sum_i (\Delta x{ij} y{ij}^t + \Delta y{ij} x{ij}^{t-1}). \tag{5}$$

 If one follow the arguments of post-Keynesian export-led growth theory (Thirlwall, 1979), the prediction is that given a balance-of-payment constrained growth rate, growth in exports is a main determinant of the growth rate of the country, because income elasticities with respect to the export goods of the country are bigger than the income elasticity with respect to the demand for imports.
 However, and as argued by Fagerberg (1988) the main problem is that the meaning of income elasticities for demand is unclear.
 Instead Fagerberg (following Kaldor and Thirlwall) argued that 'income elasticities' reflects 'the innovative ability and adaptive capacity' of producers in different countries.
-In his empirical balance-of-payments restricted (macro) growth model Fagerberg found that the main determinants of growth and international competitiveness are technological competitiveness the results of this paper confirm the macro level findings of Fagerberg, at a sectoral level showing that (where growth at the sectoral level add up to the overall change in competitiveness; see equation 5) technological competitiveness is an important determinant in many sectors.
+In his empirical balance-of-payments restricted (macro) growth model Fagerberg found that the main determinants of growth and international competitiveness are technological competitiveness and the ability to compete on delivery.
+Thus, with respect to international competitiveness the results of this paper confirm the macro level findings of Fagerberg, at a sectoral level showing that (where growth at the sectoral level add up to the overall change in competitiveness; see equation 5) technological competitiveness is an important determinant in many sectors.